 What happens when my teacher can't make their lesson appointment?
-While this rarely happens, we will always do our best to provide a suitably qualified substitute.
+While this rarely happens, we will always do our best to have one of our suitably qualified teachers substitute.
 If a suitable teacher is unavailable, a private make-up lesson with your instructor will be scheduled as promptly as possible.

 Why can't I deduct my missed lesson from monthly Tuition?

 Your tuition reserves your specific studio space, lesson day and time each week with an instructor.
 When you miss your lesson we aren't able to book another student for that same day and time.
 Additionally, because the instructor has set aside time to be at the academy to teach on specific days/times, we are obligated to pay them for their time.
 This fee system is no different from many other educational systems.
 When you miss your class or private session with your teacher the school does not refund or credit the cost of your missed class or lesson.

 Tuition rates are set at a flat monthly rate and are based on a 48-lesson year.
 On average you will receive 4 lessons per month.
 On occasion you will have a BONUS month and receive 5 lessons at no extra cost :)